fci525/perl-exonframes/README.md

     SOAP::Lite
     WWW::Mechanize
+    Bio::Tools::CodonTable

 ### COPYRIGHT AND LICENCE

 Copyright (C) 2014 by Andrew Trivette - adt dot pseudologic at gmail dot com

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.18 or, at your option, any later version of Perl 5 you may have available.
+This module is free software; you can redistribute it and/or modify it under the terms of the Artistic License 2.0.
+For details, see the full text of the license in the file LICENSE.

+This program is distributed in the hope that it will be useful, but it is provided “as is” and without any express or implied warranties.
+For details, see the full text of the license in the file LICENSE.